In California, kidnapping is a serious crime and a conviction could lead to some some heavy penalties.

 Moving the alleged victim

 In order to be guilty of kidnapping, you need to move the victim a substantial distance.
+It cannot be a slight or trivial distance.
 In order to determine whether the distance is substantial enough to be considered kidnapping, several factors are taken into account, including:

 - The actual distance that the victim was moved